Hex Agent + Model Context Protocol

 Farm intelligence

-Higher-level operating summaries for utilization, downtime, throughput, material runway, network health, and session review.
+Higher-level operating summaries for utilization, downtime, throughput, maintenance, material runway, network health, and session review.

 Assistant and operator context

-Read Eve-related settings, recommendation follow-through, and human-authored shop-floor annotations.
+Read Hex-related settings, recommendation follow-through, and human-authored shop-floor annotations.

-Narrow production actions that Eve may request only behind explicit operator approval.
+Narrow production actions that Hex may request only behind explicit operator approval.

 Security model